Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 Unfortunately, we could only find one course relating to IIS, but it is still a valuable resource for when you’re starting out with IIS.
 The course title is 10972B Administering the Web Server (IIS) Role of Windows Server.
 The course is available over five days in a classroom or provides you with three-months worth of online access if you choose to do it online

-Channel 9 is a Microsoft-driven website which is lead by a group of developers who discuss various technologies.
+Channel 9 is a Microsoft-driven website that is led by a group by a group of developers who discuss various technologies.
 There is a substantial amount of video content on this site relating to IIS, including the IIS show.
 However, the site also features tutorial-driven content such as the Extending IIS Configuration video.
 This site is recommended if you want to get a feel for IIS and older versions of IIS (IIS content hasn’t been updated for some time so this is not suitable for later versions of IIS).

 When it comes to technical content on IIS you’ll be hard-pressed to beat Stackify.
 Stackify is a company that specializes in providing tailor-made tools and content for developers and other IT professionals.
 There are currently over 100 articles and tutorials on IIS.
 Live articles include: